 Using the pliers gives you a firm grip without wearing out your thumb.
 I always make at least a double batch of these tenders for the freezer.
 The pliers have saved me many, many times.

-Hint: Spray the oil evenly and well.
+Helpful Hint: Spray the oil evenly and well over the chicken tenders.
 You don't want it dripping oil, but it needs to be well coated.
 This is what helps give these crispy baked chicken tenders their beautiful golden brown color!

 - The Panko Breadcrumbs - Panko breadcrumbs create the best crispy Baked Chicken Tender.
 I prefer a seasoned one, but the plain are fantastic, too.
 If using a plain panko, you will need to double the amount of seasoning in the recipe.
 The plain stuff needs a lot of help in the flavor department.